techidaily/site-win11-tips/source/_posts/steps-to-fix-windows-11s-update-0x800f0922-failure.md

  That's it.
 You have gained some space in the OS drive.
 If you want to create more space, you can remove unnecessary folders from the OS drive.

- For instance, you can[delete old Windows update files](https://www.makeuseof.com/tag/delete-old-windows-update-files/) like the Windows.old folder, which contains data of the OS version previously installed on your computer.
+ For instance, you can [delete old Windows update files](https://www.makeuseof.com/tag/delete-old-windows-update-files/) like the Windows.old folder, which contains data of the OS version previously installed on your computer.
 This folder is automatically created whenever you upgrade from Windows 10 to 11.

  There's no harm in deleting this folder, but make sure you only do it when you have no plans to return to Windows 10.